Puszczykowo: History

 The first time Puszczykowo name appears in written sources in the form of Posczucowo was in 1387, although Niwka, a settlement within the town limits was mentioned as early as 1302.
 Residential buildings, characteristic of present-day town date from the close of the 19th century.
-The railway line leading to Wroclaw and station building were built in 1856.
-In the Interwar period the excursion traffic on Sundays and holidays was so great that trains from Poznań ran every 10 minutes.
+The railway line leading to Wrocław and station building were built in 1856.
+In the interwar period the excursion traffic on Sundays and holidays was so great that trains from Poznań ran every 10 minutes.
 To avoid interference with the long-distance traffic an additional track had to be built for them.
 Also popular were steamboat trips.
 In the 1950s the steamboat, "Janek Krasicki", in later years, motorboat "Dziwożona" cruised from Poznań to Puszczykowo.
-The chief of the city between 1968–84 was Wladyslaw Krzyżański.
+The mayor of the town between 1968–84 was Wladyslaw Krzyżański.
 In those years, many public buildings were built.
+From 1975 to 1998 the town administratively belonged to the regional capital Poznań.
 In the 1970s, on Warta fields a hospital was built.
 Since 1998, a tourist route, called the Kórnik Route was established in Puszczykowo.
 In 2012 tennis player Angelique Kerber moved to Puszczykowo.